udexon/5CSM/SMOCL/README.md

 So non-Forth programmers may ask, am I wasting my time working on a programming language that seems to be poorly documented on critical areas, such as OpenCL?

+The main motivation lies in mobile GPU cryptocurrency mining.
+By rejecting OpenCL, Google has caused a huge unfortunate side effect -- tens of millions if not hundred of millions of Android mobile phone with GPU effectively become underutilized.
+SMOCL is a project to bridge the gap using stack machine methodologies, to utilize the hundred of millions of GPU in Android phones, especially for cryptocurrency mining.

 So the above is a long winded background to SMOCL.
 I believe it is necessary as the readers will discover as I explain SMOCL in depth.